AwesomeLemon/awesomelemon.github.io/_posts/2022-07-09-Evolutionary-neural-cascade-search-across-supernetworks.markdown

 # Different supernetworks give different trade-off fronts

-We run NAT on 5 different supernetworks, and find that the resulting trade-off fronts differ a lot (here what they look like for ImageNet):
+We run NAT on 5 different supernetworks, and find that the resulting trade-off fronts differ a lot (here is what they look like for ImageNet):

 {:refdef: style="text-align: center;"}
 ![](/pics/encas/diff_fronts.png){: style="width: 35%;" }